GMAT vs GRE

 |Which is harder?||GMAT reasoning is tougher||How’s your vocab?
 Not so good?
 GRE verbal will be hard.|

 Reading Comprehension = Man in the mirror

-In its newest iteration, the GRE has trended closer to the GMAT with shorter, less dense passages (the “old” GRE had much denser and longer passages.
-This makes sense considering that the GRE wants to appeal as an international entrance exam for business school and probably wants to avoid scaring off international candidates who might be put off by dense reading not in their mother tongue.
+In its newest iteration, the GRE Reading Comprehension has trended closer to the GMAT reading with shorter, less dense passages.
+This makes sense considering that the GRE strives to appeal as an international entrance exam for business school and probably wants to avoid scaring off non-USA candidates who might be put off by dense reading.
 So is there an easy way out for reading comprehension?
 I don't think so.